CongducPham/LowCostLoRaGw/README.md

 Tutorial materials
 ------------------

-Please also consult the web page: http://cpham.perso.univ-pau.fr/LORA/RPIgateway.html.
+Also consult the web page: http://cpham.perso.univ-pau.fr/LORA/RPIgateway.html.

 3 tutorial videos on YouTube: video of all the steps to build the whole framework from scratch: